Sovereign-Labs/sovereign-sdk/docs/bridging.md

 # Bridging

-Interoperability is at the core of Stratum's value proposition.
+Interoperability is at the core of Sovereign's value proposition.
 To facilitate bridging, we use off-chain proof aggregation.
 This allows each rollup to connect to a large number of peers with very low overhead.

 ## Model